JB-Scripts/ELS-FiveM/README.md

-**DEPRACATED - Emergency Lighting System!**
+**FIXED - Emergency Lighting System!**

-**THIS IS DEPRECATED - PLEASE SEE THE NEW VERSION OVER AT https://fivem.dragonhive.co.uk**
+**THIS WAS DEPRECATED AND FIXED BY ME (JB-Scripts)**

 ### Description

-EmergencyLS is an all-in-one configurable Emergency Lighting System for the popular Grand Theft Auto V (GTA V) Modification, FiveM.
+This ELS System is an all-in-one configurable Emergency Lighting System for the popular Grand Theft Auto V (GTA V) Modification, FiveM.
 We kept it simple, allowing generic ELS XML Configurations to work alongside our system.

 The server-side element restricts controls to the driver and allows the driver to activate primary, secondary & warning lighting each with individually configurable key-bindings.
 Welcome to the best server-sided Emergency Lighting System for FiveM.